yoctoproject/poky/documentation/ref-manual/migration-3.0.rst

    exceptions.
 Remove this argument in any calls to ``bb.build.exec_func()`` in custom classes or scripts.

--  The
-   :term:`bitbake:BB_SETSCENE_VERIFY_FUNCTION2`
-   is no longer used.
+-  The ``BB_SETSCENE_VERIFY_FUNCTION2`` variable is no longer used.
 In the unlikely event that you have any references to it, they should be removed.

 -  The ``RunQueueExecuteScenequeue`` and ``RunQueueExecuteTasks`` events have been removed since setscene tasks are now executed as part of